 AMY GOODMAN: They’re there now?

-AMY GOODMAN: I wanted to play for you Anas El-Banna today in Britain, leading the protest calling for the closure of Guantanamo.
-He’s ten years old.
+AMY GOODMAN: I wanted to play for you Anas el-Banna today in Britain, leading the protest calling for the closure of Guantanamo.
+He’s 10 years old.

 ANAS EL-BANNA: My dad has been away for four years, and it has been a very difficult time for all of us.
 Is there any justice in this world that can help my dad and also Uncle Bisher?
 My dad is a human, even though he didn’t have a British passport.
 Where is the human rights?

-AMY GOODMAN: Anas El-Banna is ten years old.
+AMY GOODMAN: Anas el-Banna is 10 years old.
 He’s calling for his father’s release at Guantanamo.
 Asif Iqbal, what are you calling for today, as you stand in Cuba nearby Guantanamo?